 After the first-ever self-propelled car was made in the late 1600s, there were a lot of attempts to do the same again.
 While Omaha was settled in the 1860s, there were a number of steam-driven engines on wagons in the eastern United States.
 As more money and innovation came to Omaha by the 1890s, these cars were making their way westward.
 In these years, there weren’t large-scale car makers.
 Instead, “tinkerers, mechanics and small companies” led innovation, development, manufacturing and sales of cars.
 When the gears were shifted towards small companies, North Omaha had a few of the first entities that emerged.

 The vehicles made in North Omaha included a car, a commercial trucks, and road-grading machines.

-In April 1912, the Omaha Motor Company began manufacturing the new Omaha 30 car in the Saratoga neighborhood of North Omaha.
+In April 1912, the Omaha Motor Car Company began manufacturing the new Omaha 30 car in the Saratoga neighborhood of North Omaha.
 Located in a factory on Florence Boulevard, the Omaha 30 was designed as a high-end car offering power and sophisticated driving for the everyman.
 However, the plan didn’t work and the company folded after a year.
-More than $1,000,000 was lost.

 Douglas Motor Company

 For two years starting in 1917, the Douglas Motor Company built a luxury touring car in a downtown Omaha plant called the Douglas Eight.
 Sold at a “reasonable price,” it was a high-powered car.
 However, when the company failed in 1918, they reorganized and moved their manufacturing to North Omaha.

 In 1918, they built a plant at 4024 North 30th Street, where the 30th and Ames Commercial Historic District is today.
 Retooling their assembly process, this plant built commercial trucks and sold them for the next dozen years.
 Douglas was a major employer in the community.